Pixel-Hopper/Visual-Text-Search/README.md

 2. Run the script by double-clicking the .bat file.

-3. Drag and drop or browse to select the images you want to search.
+3. Browse to select the images you want to search.

 4. Enter the text you want to find.